stormpath/stormpath-documentation/source/reference.rst

   * - ``resetTokenTtl``
     - Number
     - A positive integer, less than 169 (0 < i < 169).
 Default is 24.
-    - An integer that defines how long the password reset token is valid for during the password reset email workflow.
+    - An integer that defines how long the password reset token is valid for dURLng the password reset email workflow.

   * - ``resetEmailStatus``
     - String
-    - ``enabled`` or ``disabled``
+    - ``ENABLED`` or ``DISABLED``
     - The status of the reset email workflow.
-If this is set to ``enabled``, then Stormpath will allow for passwords to be reset through the email workflow and will use the template that is stored in the passwordPolicy’s ``resetEmailTemplates``.
+If this is set to ``ENABLED``, then Stormpath will allow for passwords to be reset through the email workflow and will use the template that is stored in the passwordPolicy’s ``resetEmailTemplates``.

   * - ``strength``
     - String (Link)